grassrootseconomics/cic-chain-events/README.md

 > CIC Chain Events

-Filters live (and past) transactions on Celo and emits relevant transfer events to a NATS JetStream sink for further processing/indexing.
+Filters live (and past) transactions on Celo and emits relevant events to a NATS JetStream sink for further processing/indexing.

 ## Prerequisites